aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to DOTX" h2="Transform MSG to DOTX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+C++ developers often need to add email conversion features to their applications.
+This can be done by converting MSG file format to HTML.
+This is beneficial as HTML is a widely used format and is supported by most web browsers.

+<h2>How Aspose.Total Helps for MSG to DOTX Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help C++ developers to add email conversion features to their applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert MSG file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to DOTX.
+This makes it easy for C++ developers to add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}